-The Dublin Dashboard is designed to allow users to get detailed, up-to-date information about the city that help everyday decision making and encourages evidence-informed analysis.
+The Dublin Dashboard allows users to get detailed and updated information about the city that helps decision making and encourages evidence-informed analysis.

 - Examine how Dublin is performing on different metrics and compared to other cities and regions;